Notebooks

 -

-A solid undergrad-level textbook.
+A good undergrad-level textbook.
 The chapter on solutions to time-independent Schrödinger equation is neat.
-(Though for learning the formalism, I prefer Sakurai's book.)

 -